JosephineJohnson/rdss-archivematica-channel-adapter/README.md

 The adapter is written in Go as a standalone application that runs next to Archivematica.
 Its main role is to abstract the complexities and specifics of the underlying queuing system from its users.

+If you want to build this application from the sources, use Go 1.9 or newer.
+Our `Dockerfile` uses Go 1.9.
+Our CI uses `1.x` (latest release available) and `tip` (development branch).

 ## Usage

 We're producing a single binary executable file: **rdss-archivematica-channel-adapter** with two subcommands: **consumer** and **publisher**.
 You can build the Docker image locally running the following command: